Updated: Oct 17, 2018 4:45 PM

-Nov 28, 2018: Tree of Light lighting event.
-The Midnight Express train rides for the 2018 holiday season will start after the Tree of Light event.
-Details are still being worked out but they will probably be similar to the two previous years.
-Train rides were $1 per person per ride and ran from 6 to 9 PM every night, weather permitting.
-We won’t run if it’s too cold, rainy, too windy (low chill temp), etc. The Holiday train runs end Dec 30.
-Carillon Park is open every day but is closed on Thanksgiving, Christmas Eve and Christmas Day and trains will not be running these days.
+Train rides are $1 per person per ride and run from 6 to 9 PM every night, weather permitting.
+We will NOT run if it’s too cold, too rainy, too windy (low chill temp), etc. The Holiday train runs end Dec 30, 2018.
+Carillon Park is open every day EXCEPT it is closed on Thanksgiving, Christmas Eve, and Christmas Day (also closed New Year’s Eve and Day) and trains will not be running these days, of course.

 For the Carillon Christmas train runs, we are loading and unloading passengers at the north west door of the Transportation building.
-The usual loading station by the big blue clock will NOT be used.
+The usual loading station, where the big blue clock WAS, will NOT be used.

-Carillon Christmas running: Trains will be running starting on Nov 29th and run every night through December 30 (except Christmas Eve and Day) from 6 PM to 9 PM, weather permitting.
-Arrive early enough (5 or so) to have the train ready to carry passengers at 6 PM.
-Fill gas tank and check oil level – add oil (SAE 30) if low, of course.
+Carillon Christmas running: Trains will be running starting on Nov 28th and run every night through December 30 (except Christmas Eve and Day) from 6 PM to 9 PM, weather permitting.
+Members should arrive early enough (5 or so) to have the train ready to carry passengers at 6 PM.
+Fill gas tank and check oil level – add oil (SAE 10W-30) if low.

 Also, personal vehicles (cars, etc) will not be permitted to drive within the Park between 5 and 10 PM while the Carillon Christmas event is active.
 You must drive in BEFORE 5 PM and drive out AFTER 10 PM.
 Or park your car outside of the Park and walk back (golf cart transport may be available).

-Conductor’s Emergency Button: The conductor now has a big red button he should depress to tell the engineer to stop the train.
+Conductor’s Emergency Button: The conductor has a big red button he should depress to tell the engineer to stop the train.
 Depressing the button sounds a warning siren in the engineer’s car.
 The siren will also sound if any of the cars become separated and detach the cable between the passenger cars.
 The red button needs to be rotated clockwise a quarter turn in order for the button to be released upward (off).
+Turn it then LET GO – the button should pop up on its own.
 Top button picture shows button depressed.
-Bottom picture shows button raised – note 1/8 inch gap under head of button.
+Bottom picture shows button raised – note 1/8 inch gap under head of button in the bottom picture.

 Cables Between Cars: Below is a picture of the cable between each of the cars.
 On end should be screwed onto a car and the other end JUST PUSHED in.
 If cars separate then the cable will disconnect without damaging the cable.
 The end with the green tape (or red on some cables) is the “push in” end and the tape should not be removed.